Lantianqianmu/nftide-atacseq/README.md

 `--genomeDir`: path to bowtie2 index.
 If `--run_macs2` is set to true, `--gsize` must be set as input for the `-g` parameter of `macs2 callpeak`.
 If `--make_bw` is set to true, `--chromsize` must be set as input for `bedtools genomecov` and `bedGraphToBigWig`.
 Refer to hg38.chrom.sizes in the repository.
 If `--calc_tss` is set to true, TSS enrichment will be calculated, and `--tss_file` must be set in parallel.
 Refer to the __utils__ folder in the repository.
 For hg38, use hg38_ArchR_TSS.tsv.
 For mm10, use mm10_ArchR_TSS.tsv.
-All given coordinates in the tsv file is 1-based.
+All given coordinates in the tsv file are 1-based.

 By default, the pipeline allows 2 samples to be processed in parallel.
 To change this behavior, modify _maxForks_ in __nextflow.config__.